cysouw/diathesis/text/c11_infinitive.md

 ### [ –N | ND ] *helfen+In­fi­ni­tiv* Assistive {#sec:infinitive-helfen}

 The verb *helfen* 'to help' can be used as a light verb with infinitive.
-The construction induces a novative diathesis in which a new role ('the helper') is introduced as a nominative and the erstwhile nominative is demoted to dative [@next a,b].
+The construction induces a novative diathesis in which a new role ("the helper") is introduced as a nominative and the erstwhile nominative is demoted to dative [@next a,b].
 Atypically for a light-verb construction, the meaning of the light verb *helfen* remains completely transparently related to the full verb with the meaning 'to help'.
 There is an alternative construction with *zu‑In­fi­ni­tiv* [@next c], see [@sec:zuinfinitive-grammaticalisation], that appears to highly similar.
 More research is needed to elucidate any difference between these two constructions.
 The *helfen+In­fi­ni­tiv* diathesis allows for the ~~IPP~~ *ErsatzIn­fi­ni­tiv*, but it is not obligatory [@next d].

 ::: ex
 - Ich trage den Koffer.